 Our experience extends to design and planning solutions for mid-sized supermarkets around the West Midlands – providing high-quality retail architecture in well-connected locations.

-Our team at Lapworth have a great portfolio of work as retail architects projects with Lidl supermarkets – and have most frequently been appointed as architectural consultants to gain planning permission for stores in unusual or prominent locations that need a little more experience than usual..
+Our team at Lapworth have a great portfolio of work as retail architects projects with Lidl supermarkets, and we have most frequently been appointed as architectural consultants to gain planning permission for stores in unusual or prominent locations that need a little more experience than usual..